Neural-Network Decoders for Measurement Induced Phase Transitions: Learning Complexity

-In the second setting, we remove the postselection constraint and only consider the overall complexity of the learning task when we randomly generate circuits for a given $p$.
+In the second setting, we remove the conditioning constraint and only consider the overall complexity of the learning task when we randomly generate circuits for a given $p$ in a completely \textit{unconditional} manner.
 The two schemes can be related using the probability distribution $r_p$ of the purification time as shown in Fig.~\ref{Fig:F2}(a) and explained more concretely in the methods section.
+We should emphasize that the conditional learning scheme is only a tool for studying the complexity of the learning problem for Clifford circuits.
+For probing the phases and phase transitions in both Clifford and Haar circuits, we use the unconditional learning scheme.
 Note that since the reference qubit is entangled locally at the beginning, there is always a finite probability that it will be purified in early times.
-In the mixed phase, the distribution has a exponentially small tail until exponentially long times (both in system size) whereas in the pure phase, the ancilla purifies in a constant time independent of system size.
+In the mixed phase, the distribution has an exponentially small tail until exponentially long times (both in system size) whereas in the pure phase, the ancilla purifies in a constant time independent of system size.
 Inspired by the approximate locality structure of hybrid circuits~\cite{Gullans2020Scalable}, we also consider a light-cone learning scheme, where we train the NN using only the measurement outcomes inside a box centered at the middle (see Fig.~\ref{Fig:F4}(b)).
-In Fig.~\ref{Fig:F2}(b), we compare the postselected complexity of the learning task in the pure and mixed phases both by using the light-cone box (main) and whole circuit (inset) measurement data.
+In Fig.~\ref{Fig:F2}(b), we compare the complexity of the conditional learning task in the pure and mixed phases both by using the light-cone box (main) and whole circuit (inset) measurement data.
 For each purification time and $p$, we consider $N_c=20$ different circuits and we average over their minimum required training numbers to calculate $\bar{M}(\epsilon_l,\delta_l)$, and show the standard deviation as the error bar.
 Here, for all the curves, we observe an approximate exponential growth of $\bar{M}(\epsilon_l,\delta_l)$ as a function of the purification time $t_{p}$.
-By comparing the mixed and pure phases, we notice that the postselected learning task is more complicated in the pure phase than the mixed phase, which is expected since, all else being equal, there are more measurements in the pure phase.
+By comparing the mixed and pure phases, we notice that the conditional learning task is more complicated in the pure phase than the mixed phase, which is expected since, all else being equal, there are more measurements in the pure phase.
 Additionally, as shown in the inset, we find that learning with light-cone data is less complicated than using all the measurement outcomes.
 These behaviors can be understood by recognizing that to learn the decoder we need to explore the domain of the mapping in Eq.\eqref{decoderMapping} whose size scales exponentially with $2^{pTL}$.